debarchito/preora/doc/doc.typ

 - *Increased Air Pollution*: Idling vehicles waiting at red lights for extended periods contribute to air pollution.
 This can have negative health impacts for people living in congested areas, and also to the whole environment overall.

-=== 1.2.3 Individual Problem

 - *Wasted Time Commuting*: Excessive waiting at traffic lights translates to longer commutes for individuals.
 This takes away from personal time and reduces overall quality of life.

+// === 1.2.3 Individual Problem

+// - *Wasted Time Commuting*: Excessive waiting at traffic lights translates to longer commutes for individuals.
+This takes away from personal time and reduces overall quality of life.

-- *Higher Risk of Accidents*: Impatient drivers stuck in traffic jams may engage in risky behavior to get ahead, such as speeding or running red lights.
+// - *Higher Risk of Accidents*: Impatient drivers stuck in traffic jams may engage in risky behavior to get ahead, such as speeding or running red lights.
 This increases the risk of accidents.

 #figure(
   image("images/causes_of_accidents.webp"),